 You made an important first step in managing your hearing problems by getting scheduling hearing test with a qualified audiologist, but now what?
 What kind of data can you expect to acquire with this test and what does it mean for your hearing future?
 These are reasonable questions because hearing tests are meant to go beyond the traditional an ear exam.
 The purpose of a hearing test is to gauge how well sound reaches the brain.

-Hearing tests are performed by a specialist to provide a thorough evaluation of your hearing, according to the Hearing Loss Association of America.
+Hearing tests are performed to provide a thorough evaluation of your hearing, according to the Hearing Loss Association of America.
 That’s important information for both you and your ear doctor to have but what exactly can you expect to learn from the hearing test?

 How Hearing Tests Work